 - Workload, hours and activity – the automatic time tracker Timely.

-While your boss will likely want to set toolkits and vet any new apps, showing that have considered potential barriers and found software solutions to overcome them lightens that burden.
+While your boss will obviously want to take the lead, showing that have considered potential barriers and found software solutions to overcome them lightens that burden.
 It may even bring their attention to new possibilities they hadn’t considered before.

 Visibility is a huge stumbling block for managers when it comes to remote work.
 Even if your boss is sympathetic to your request, they need hard evidence to show it’s working to justify remote policies to their superiors.
 In terms of providing the right support and management, they also need a way to monitor your performance while you’re outside the office.